Zalexanninev15/PFT2/README.md

 3. Select the action you need from "Actions"

-4. Fill in the necessary fields in "Dump and Flash"
+4. Fill in the necessary fields in "Data for work"

    *To wipe "userdata" (or other partitions), you can flash the file "Wipe_userdata.pdf" (located in the folder with the application) in the "userdata" partition (or other partition)*

-5. Click button (before "Do IT!") and wait for the end of the process
+5. Click button (before "DO IT!") and wait for the end of the process

    **P.S.** In some cases, especially when after creating a dump you take to firmware, errors may pop up in the command line.
 If everything ends with success, reading/writing sectors will reach 0 and there will be no errors at the end - then with a 99.7% probability you will have everything*👌
    *If you still want to be safe (or you have a mistake), then **you should**:*